Lookin' Back at Myself

 Lookin' Back at Myself is the fourth studio album from American country music artist Aaron Tippin.
 It was released in 1994 via RCA Records Nashville.
 The album includes the singles "I Got It Honest" and "She Feels Like a Brand New Man Tonight," both of which entered the country music charts; respectively, they peaked at #15 and #39.
+It became his first album to not feature a Top 10 Hit.
 "Country Boy's Tool Box" later appeared on Tippin's next album, Tool Box.